2859 N. Meridian St.

 Car accidents happen in an instant.
 Collisions can be frightening in the moment, especially since they are never expected and seem to send your whole day– and world– into disarray.
 If you’re involved in a crash, it may seem obvious to you what happened and maybe that it was even your fault.
 If the crash doesn’t seem that bad, you might be tempted to leave the scene as soon as possible to get on with your day.
 To admit fault may seem like the best option in the moment.

-Car accidents can have lasting effects, whether that be financial change, an injury, or pain and suffering.
+All types of car accidents can have lasting effects, whether that be financial change, an injury, or pain and suffering.
 A common reaction after a car accident is for people to apologize and admit fault that the collision was their fault.
 Even if it seems like a reasonable decision at the scene, admitting fault can contribute to lasting effects that disrupt your life and insurance in the long run.

 Even if the accident does seem like your fault, never admit fault after you have been involved in a car accident.
 Admitting fault puts you at risk to not receive any compensation that you may have otherwise been entitled to.
 Since Indiana is an at-fault state, you may still be able to receive certain amounts of compensation even if you are partially at fault.
 However, admitting fault in a car accident threatens your chances of having a justified case.